 KinoVino, launched in May 2015, is rapidly gaining recognition as one of London’s most original projects, that unites food and film.
-Featured in British Vogue and named one of 11 best supper clubs by TimeOut London, KinoVino has sold out most of its 22 editions.
+Featured in British Vogue and named one of 11 best supper clubs by TimeOut London, KinoVino was recently featured in The Telegraph as one of the trends in the summer 2017.
 Conceived by film curator and avid cook, Alissa Timoshkina, KinoVino marries best of world cinema with some of the most innovative menus inspired by the films and brought to life by London’s leading chefs.
 For each edition Alissa and the KinoVino team create an immersive experience where film, food and wine are curated under one theme, with the original room decor and tablescapes reflecting and enhancing the theme of the night.
 Taking place at different venues in East London, KinoVino gatherings create a warm environment where people can meet and embark on a journey, sharing a film viewing experience and a meal together.
 Upon arrival guests are greeted by the KinoVino host and treated to welcome drinks and light bites that are thematically tied to the film.
 The welcome session is followed by a screening itself, while the chefs prepare the meal ‘behind the movie screen’, enhancing the viewing experience with luscious scents of food.
 After the screening guests proceed to the dinning room, where beautiful long tables await.
 KinoVino is about relishing each element of the night in this particular order so as to give each the attention and appreciation it deserves.

 Initially launched as a supper club, KinoVino has now branched out into several directions, offering bespoke catering and events management services for private parties, as well as cooking and styling masterclasses, and collaborating on various food and arts-related popups.
 KinoVino was one of the first food projects to join AirBnBs new platform – City Host.
 It can be found under the name Cinema Banquet.